 In addition to being a superior business partner, Ryan is also a talented western reiner, trainer and farrier.
 Ryan continues to custom shoe and trim many horses with many different needs.
 Ryan has managed many barns during his career and was previously employed as a firefighter.
 His education in fire safety and prevention brings an added safety bonus to our facility.

 "The Tylers" now reside on the farm, here in Pepperell, MA.
-Along with sharing a tremendous passion for their sport, the pair cherish their families, friends, as well as their three rescue "kids" Sadie, Brady, and Simba.
+Along with sharing a tremendous passion for their sport, the pair cherish their families, friends, and their three rescue "kids" Sadie, Brady, and Simba.
 They are expecting their first little cowboy or cowgirl this February.